oknozor/toml-bombadil/README.md

 maven = { source = "maven/settings.corporate.xml" }
 ```

-When defining dots under a profile section you can override a dot entry, in that case, `source` and `target` are optional
+When overriding a default dot entry under a new profile `source` and `target` property are optional,
-and the default profile value will be used if not specified.
+the default profile value will be used if not specified.
 You can also define a new dot entry in which case `source`
 and `target` are required.

 If you now run `bombadil link --help` you should notice a new profile value is available :